 - I can recite the days of the week in order (Challenge: I can READ the days of the week in random order.).

 - I know my left and right.

 - I can make the Sign of the Cross (see handout in Friday folder).

 - I can say our daily, meal prayer: Bless us, O Lord, and these thy gifts, which we are about to receive from thy bounty, through Christ, Our Lord.
 Amen.

 **If you want your child to do the challenges, please note this in the comment section of the Friday folder or send me a quick e-mail to let me know.
 If you are planning on your child doing the challenges, please be sure to work on these at home.
 Thank you!**

 Please continue working on September goals.
-7 students (not quite 1/2 the class) have completed their September goal sheets.
-Many children are very close!
+Only 3 students have completed their September goal sheets.
+Many children are very close (one goal away & it’s not even tying)!
 Keep practicing!
-I will begin assessing October goals shortly after we return from fall break.
+I will begin assessing October goals the week of October 24th.
 It’s not uncommon for many children to complete their October goal sheet before their September goal sheet strictly due to tying.
 If you need any suggestions, please let me know.

 *Students should be practicing their “popcorn words” (sight/high frequency words) at least 2-3 times a week.
 Reading the mini sight word readers that the students bring home each week is a good way to practice.
 There are a few students that could really use some extra practice.

 *Please be sure to go over the papers that come in your child’s Friday folder each week with them so they can see what they are doing well and so they can learn from their mistakes.
 Please be sure to practice handwriting at home if need be.